jnweiger/showspeed/README.md

 </pre>

-Users may wonder, why the good old command line tools don't come with their own progress indicators.
+Users may wonder, why the good old command line tools don't come already with their own progress indicators.
 Modern versions of rsync support --progress. wget automatically does it.
 But cp, dd, and many other programs don't.
-I guess, developers hesitate, as it adds quite some complexitiy, that technically does not make the program faster or better.
-For the developer, it appears to violate the unix philosophy, of doing only one thing, but do it well.
+A good progress indicator adds quite some complexitiy, that technically does not make the program faster or better.
+For the developer, it appears to violate the unix philosophy of doing only one thing, but do it well.

 For the end user, the progress indicator may be part of 'doing it well'.
 Showspeed was written for end users -- those that still know what a command line is.